The Jitsu Foundation: Randori nationals

-TJF also run annual Judo competitions for its members, currently held in Northampton, UK.
+TJJF also run annual Judo competitions for its members, currently held in Northampton, UK.
 Usually taking place in March, courses and competitions are held for each grade level, with those who also hold Judo grades competing at a higher level.
 At the Randori nationals, grades have a choice of two competitions.
 In ground fighting (newaza), competitors must try to achieve a pin or submission, whilst on the ground, over a 2-minute bout.
 In standing fighting (nagewaza), the first to score a full point (Ippon), with any throwing technique, is the winner.
 Due to the nature of these contests, the competitors are placed in weight, sex and grade categories.
 The second day hosts the finals and open competition, which is itself a full 'judo rules' competition that allows both standing and ground fighting in the same contest.
 In the open competition, it is very difficult to score an Ippon, compared to real Judo, and most fights end on the ground.

 As in the Atemi nationals, medals are awarded to the top three competitors in each of the categories and each club is awarded points for the medals achieved by its members.
 A prestigious club shield trophy is presented to the club that tallies the most points.
 The Randori nationals club shield was most recently won by University of Birmingham Jitsu club in February 2019.

 The Jitsu Foundation Juniors hold the same type of event at the National Judo Centre, Birmingham.

-These two events form the highlights of TJF year for most jitsuka.
+These two events form the highlights of TJJF year for most jitsuka.
 Both competition events have now been recognized by BUCS, and competitors can earn points for their respective universities, if applicable.